Flolagale/banana/README.md

 ###Dependencies
 Banana uses [Python 2.7], [Bottle 0.10.9] as lightweight web framework for the web interface and we plan to use [MongoDB] with the [PyMongo] driver for the index.
-The css and html pages are based on [HTML5 Boilerplate]
+The css and html pages are based on the [HTML5 Boilerplate].

 ###Installation
 Coming soon...